meineerde/holgerjust.de/source/articles/2016/detecting-default-arguments-in-ruby.html.md

 ## Using a Splatted Parameter

-A third options is to use a splat parameter in the method's definition.
+A third option is to use a splat parameter in the method's definition.
 This accepts an unlimited number of optional arguments and provided them to the method body in an array.

 ```ruby
 def with_splat(*args)